 Cervical cancer (for women)

-Cervical cancer often is caused by the same virus that causes anal and genital warts.
+Cervical cancer usually is caused by the same virus that causes anal and genital warts.
 The virus is called human papilloma virus (or HPV).
-Using condoms consistenly may help reduce the risk of this infection.
+Using condoms consistently may help reduce the risk of this infection.

-In the early stage, there often are no symptoms.
+In the early stage, there usually are no symptoms.
 Some women, however, may notice bleeding between their periods or spots of blood after sex.
-Women should get regular exams with pap smears to check for cervical cancer.
+Women should get regular exams with pap tests to check for cervical cancer.